Do British citizens need a visa for Europe?

 - Passport details including the passport number and country of issue, the date of issue, and the date of expiration

-- Travel plans such as which country travelers will enter and which other countries they intend on visiting
+- Travel plans such as which country travellers will enter and which other countries they intend on visiting

-In addition to the information mentioned above, travelers may also be required to provide answers to further questions dealing with health and security.
+In addition to the information mentioned above, travellers may also be required to provide answers to further questions dealing with health and security.

 If the ETIAS application is accepted, the applicant will receive an email.

-It is important to remember that prior to departure for the Schengen Area UK travelers will need to print out a hard copy of the accepted ETIAS waiver as it may be required to present to transport authorities.
+It is important to remember that before departure for the Schengen Area UK travellers will need to print out a hard copy of the accepted ETIAS waiver as it may be required to present to transport authorities.
 European border authorities will also verify the validity of the waiver upon arrival.

 Why the need for ETIAS?